A timeline for the Institute

 1995: By the mid 1990s, considerable progress had been made.
 To study this problem, Dr. McFetridge had developed a new approach to prenatal regression (the Whole-Hearted Healing technique) that allowed him to investigate prenatal, perinatal, and post-birth events.
 Using this regression technique, he was able to observe that there were self-aware triune brain structures interacting in the developing fetus.The technique also allowed him to actually test his developing hypothesis that trauma at key in utero developmental moments was the primary block to exceptional well-being.
 During this period, he also formalized the new paradigm of 'peak states' of consciousness - before this time, no one even considered the possibility that people could have permanent, exceptional states of well-being.

 1998: By the late 1990s, Dr. McFetridge had attracted other colleagues into this effort (Mary Pellicer MD, Adam Waisel MD, Marie Green PhD, Deola Perry PhD, Wes Gietz, and others) and founded the Institute to act as a focus for this research work.
 They started to present the regression technique at conferences and to teach it in workshop settings in the US and Canada.
 These early training classes served two purposes - it gave a trauma-healing tool to therapists, and it inspired other professionals to get involved with the research efforts.
 The first Institute website goes online in December, 1999.

 2002: In 2002 the Institute made a completely unexpected, fundamental breakthrough - the discovery of the primary cell, and hence the resulting field of subcellular psychobiology.
 Because of the quickly apparent safety issues with this new discovery, this information was kept restricted to the research staff for many years while they grappled with trying to understand the problems that were being encountered.

-2004: In 2004 Dr. McFetridge's first book on 'peak states' of consciousness was published, based on the research work over the previous decade.
+2004: In 2004 Dr. McFetridge's first book on Peak States of Consciousness was published, based on the research work over the previous decade.
 Dr. Pellicer and Dr. McFetridge gave their first training focused on this topic that same year.
 Also during this year, due to their research work on hemophilia, they realized that trauma techniques were actually working on epigenetic damage to the histone sheaths of genes, inhibiting gene expression.
 The same year we also published The Basic Whole-Hearted Healing Manual, which was the text we used in our trauma training classes.

 2005: In the second half of the decade, the volunteers at the Institute began to teach more and more professional courses in North America as well as in Europe and Australia.
 Although these courses were designed for therapists who were treating clients, the research staff used these trainings to help them test their understanding of subcellular and developmental psychobiology and its applications.
 Hence, they put extreme safety protocols in place, and therapists signed agreements to not use or share material the Institute staff felt was still too untested for clients.

-A gathering of researchers on Hornby Island, BC 2006
+A week-long meeting of researchers on Hornby Island, BC Canada in 2006

 2006: The Institute also started a certification program.
 Nemi Nath, the past president of the World Breathwork Federation, joined the Institute and worked on this project.
 Unlike most certification programs, it was designed to help these unusual therapists stay updated in the rapidly changing discoveries and techniques.
 And because this whole field was so new and experimental, it also allowed the Institute's newly formed worldwide clinics to act as a backup support structure for those therapists using these new approaches to healing.